astrogoat/affirm/README.md

 @include('affirm::script');
 ```

 When enabled this will add the Affirm javascript.
-You now have access to Affirms's promotional messaging.
+You now have access to Affirm's promotional messaging.
 See [Affirm documentation](https://docs.affirm.com/developers/docs/promo-messaging-getting-started/) for more info.